JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 6. Add "KMPNativeCoroutinesAsync" and "KMPNativeCoroutinesCore" to your app as shown, then click **Add Package**:

    ![Add KMP-NativeCoroutines packages](multiplatform-add-package.png){width=500}

-This should install the parts of the KMP-NativeCoroutines package necessary to work with the `async/await` mechanism.

 #### Consume the flow using the KMP-NativeCoroutines library